griffio/griffio.github.io/_posts/2022-06-23-More-Kotlin-Ktor-Client.md

 * Each response is a list of Planets
 * Planets is a wrapper for the results
-* Kotlin Serialization only supports explicit field name translation to data class property via @SerialName
+* Kotlin Serialization only supports explicit attribute name to data class property via @SerialName
-  * For/against arguments for automatic translation (https://github.com/Kotlin/kotlinx.serialization/issues/33)
+  * For/against arguments of using automatic naming strategy [kotlinx.serialization/issues/33](https://github.com/Kotlin/kotlinx.serialization/issues/33)
 * Planet demonstrates a customer serializer to handle typically variant data fields
   * In this case - a population value of "unknown" is considered nullable